PleiadesBUW/compass/linux.md

 * typing "**python filename.py**" in the command line and pressing **enter** can run/execute the Python file "**filename.py**".
 * typing "**matlab**" in the command line and pressing **enter** starts the MATLAB environment.

+### Additional Information

 Further commands for the Linux command line and useful information can be found [here](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview)

+For more detailed information regarding Linux, you can look at [The Linux Documentation Project](https://tldp.org/).